 Calming Aids for Anxious Dogs

-Some times, stress in dogs can get quite overwhelming and you may be thinking about calming aids for dogs to take the edge off.
-While there are several calming aids in dogs, it must be remembered that these are essentially aids, and as such, they aren't a substitute for behavior modification.
+Sometimes, stress in dogs can get quite overwhelming, and you may be considering calming aids for dogs to take the edge off.
+While there are several calming aids for dogs, it must be remembered that these are aids, and they aren't a substitute for behavior modification.
 In other words, they won't work like magic.
 We all dream of a product that can magically transform an overly stressed pooch into a relaxed one within minutes.
-If such a product existed, there would no longer be fearful dogs on this planet and behavior consultants would be wiped out of business and job-less once and for all.
+If such a product existed, there would no longer be fearful dogs on this planet and behavior consultants would be wiped out of business.

 Dogs cannot rationally self-talk themselves through their fears, so their coping skills aren't exactly the same as in humans.
 However, desensitization and counterconditioning is very effective in animals since animals learn through associations.
 A calming aid can help a dog be less reactive so the dog can better cope with its fears.
 You know you need a calming aid when you aren't making progress or you're making very little progress despite the correct implementation of systematic desensitization.